The information in this article applies to:

 You can create your own symbols in Chief Architect using a combination of architectural and CAD-based objects, and a wide variety of unique objects can be created using the Primitive Tools.

-For more information on creating custom 3D symbols, see the Article on modeling custom 3D objects located in the Related Articles Section
+For more information on creating custom 3D symbols, see the article on modeling custom 3D objects located in the Related Articles Section below.

 - In the Convert to Symbol dialog, you can select a category for the symbol, such as Furnishings (Interiors), and also check the box beside Add to Library.